SERVIR-Amazonia/barbados-training/flood-mapping-gee-1/classification-s1.md

 To run a supervised classification, we must collect reference data to "train" the classifier.
 This involves collecting representative samples of SAR backscatter data for each map class of interest.

-Using the Satellite basemap and your wet and dry season SAR layers in your map, we will draw representative polygons for several classes: Open Permanent Water, Flooded Vegetation, Urban/Built Area, and Forest.
+Using the Satellite basemap and your wet and dry season SAR layers in your map, we will draw representative polygons for several classes: Open Permanent Water, Flooded Vegetation, Non-Flooded Vegetation, and Urban/Built Area.

 Below is the workflow for creating reference data directly in Earth Engine.
 We will use Open Permanent Water as the example.